dx7/ffmpegtutorial/tutorial02.md

 SDL has many methods for drawing images to the screen, and it has one in particular that is meant for displaying movies on the screen - what it calls a YUV overlay.
-YUV (technically not YUV but YCbCr) *** A note: **There is a great deal of annoyance from some people at the convention of calling "YCbCr" "YUV".
-Generally speaking, YUV is an analog format and YCbCr is a digital format. ffmpeg and SDL both refer to YCbCr as YUV in their code and macros. is a way of storing raw image data like RGB.
+YUV (technically not YUV but YCbCr) **A note:** There is a great deal of annoyance from some people at the convention of calling "YCbCr" "YUV".
+Generally speaking, YUV is an analog format and YCbCr is a digital format. ffmpeg and SDL both refer to YCbCr as YUV in their code and macros.
+It is a way of storing raw image data like RGB.
 Roughly speaking, Y is the brightness (or "luma") component, and U and V are the color components.
 (It's more complicated than RGB because some of the color information is discarded,